 We entered into collaboration agreements with Pfizer and RTI that contain multiple elements and deliverables.
-For a description of the collaboration agreement and the determination of contract revenues, see Note E to our audited consolidated financial statements incorporated by reference into this prospectus.
+For a description of the collaboration agreement and the determination of contract revenues, see Note E to our audited consolidated financial statements.
+In 2015, we will review our license agreement with Chugai for potential multiple elements and deliverables under ASC 605-25.